Topics

 - Loss of consciousness

 Anaphylaxis is a life-threatening condition that requires immediate medical attention.
-If you or someone you know appears to be suffering from anaphylaxis, call for an ambulance immediately because anaphylaxis can be fatal if it goes untreated.
+If you or someone you know appears to be suffering from anaphylaxis, call for an ambulance immediately because anaphylaxis can be fatal if goes untreated

 Types of allergy tests